apify/apify-client-js/docs/examples/index.md

 });
 ```

-Simple webhook listener can be built on `express` library:
+Simple webhook listener can be built on `express` library, which can helps to create a REST server for handling webhooks:

 ```javascript
 import express from 'express';